-3. A Virginia Society Chapter will recognize contributions to the member's own Chapter and not to the Virginia Society, other Chapters, other State Societies of which he may be a member, or the National Society.
+3. A Virginia Society Chapter may only recognize contributions to the member's own Chapter and not to the Virginia Society, other Chapters, other State Societies of which he may be a member, or the National Society.

-4. A Chapter will use a Certificate of Appreciation, the Virginia Society Chapter Service Medal, the Virginia Society Medal, and the Meritorious Service Medal to recognize the service and accomplishments of Chapter members.
+4. A Chapter will use a Certificate of Appreciation, the Virginia Society Chapter Service Medal, the Virginia Society Medal, the Bronze Roger Sherman Medal and the Meritorious Service Medal to recognize the service and accomplishments of Chapter members.
 Only A Virginia Society Chapter may present the Virginia Society Chapter Service Medal.
 Both a Virginia Society Chapter and the Virginia Society may present the Virginia Society Medal and the Meritorious Service Medal.